-Until very recently, ethical discussions were only relevant to fields of research in which research is conducted on humans, such as medicine and some social sciences.
-However, due to the increased involvement of humans as in (in)direct research objects in the Information Sciences (IS), these ethical discussions are also becoming important in this field.
+Until very recently, ethical discussions were only relevant to fields of research in which research is conducted with humans, such as medicine and some social sciences.
+However, due to the increased involvement of humans as (in)direct research participants in the Information Sciences (IS), these ethical discussions are becoming increasingly important in the field.

-Additionally contextual information can be found in the KNAW publication (see the links below).
+Further information can be found in the links below:

 New cases/requests must be sent to the secretary of the ECIS committee, enclosed with Appendix II of the Handbook version 1.2.